sweigmann/python-ssdeeper/README.rst

 .. code-block:: pycon

-    >>> import ssdeep
+    >>> import ssdeeper
-    >>> hash1 = ssdeep.hash('Also called fuzzy hashes, Ctph can match inputs that have homologies.')
+    >>> hash1 = ssdeeper.hash('Also called fuzzy hashes, Ctph can match inputs that have homologies.')
     >>> hash1
-    '3:AXGBicFlgVNhBGcL6wCrFQEv:AXGHsNhxLsr2C'
+    '3:AN8gu5QklJgVNhyEgcGwFEBQJaL:VgDhxFkL'
-    >>> hash2 = ssdeep.hash('Also called fuzzy hashes, CTPH can match inputs that have homologies.')
+    >>> hash2 = ssdeeper.hash('Also called fuzzy hashes, CTPH can match inputs that have homologies.')
     >>> hash2
-    '3:AXGBicFlIHBGcL6wCrFQEv:AXGH6xLsr2C'
+    '3:AN8gu5QklJuXgcGwFEBQJaL:VglxFkL'

 The ``compare`` function returns the match between 2 hashes, an integer value from 0 (no match) to 100.

 .. code-block:: pycon

-    >>> ssdeep.compare(hash1, hash2)
+    >>> ssdeeper.compare(hash1, hash2)
-    22
+    28

-More examples are available in the `python-ssdeep documentation`_.
+More examples are available in the `python-ssdeeper documentation`_.

 Install
 =======